pot 0.9.0 copy "pot: ^0.9.0" to clipboard

 }

-Note that the replace() method discards an existing object, triggering the disposer, but only if an object has already been created.
+The replace() method removes the existing object, triggering the disposer, but only if the pot has an object.
 It behaves differently depending on whether the object exists.
 See the document of replace() for details on the behaviour.

 Creating a pot with no factory #